About the Corona Household Study

 |Updated

-The Corona Household Study will investigate the risk of infection, and immunity to, the novel coronavirus (SARS-CoV-2) among people living in the same household.
-The study will give important knowledge on how to prevent infection and protect people from becoming seriously ill from COVID-19 disease.
+The Corona Household Study is a study that investigate the risk of infection, and immunity to, the novel coronavirus (SARS-CoV-2) among people living in the same household.
+The Data collection phase is completed.

-- How the coronavirus is transmitted within a household; How many people become ill, how long it takes for other household members to become infected, and how long infected people are contagious for
+- How the coronavirus transmit within a household; How many people become ill, how long it take for other household members to become infected, and how long infected people were contagious for

 - Amongst those who are infected, how many of them develop symptoms and what is the duration and severity of the disease